 Contingency Reserves, in the amount of 3% of the Purchaser’s in-hour maximum operating capability, are programmatically withheld from the Purchaser’s slice.
 Reserves will be deployed by the District’s BA on behalf of the Purchaser as needed, for example, as requested from the Northwest Power Pool (NWPP).
 In-hour, if Purchaser exceeds 97% of the Purchaser’s in-hour maximum operating capability, the Purchaser will reimburse the District for the deficit megawatts.
 The District will charge the Purchaser for these reserves in the amount of four times the absolute value of the Powerdex Mid-Columbia weighted average Hourly Index for the corresponding hour, and will be settled monthly.

-For each qualifying event under the NWPP Reserve Sharing Group (RSG), the District’s BA will call on reserves from the RSG.
+For each qualifying event under the NWPP Reserve Sharing Group (RSG), the District’s BA may call on reserves from the RSG.
 The Purchaser’s schedules for the 60 minutes following the event will be maintained by either the use of reserves or by restoring generation.
 Purchaser shall reduce their generation request to 97% of their new in-hour maximum operating capacity in the case that generation is not restored for the balance of the hour following the conclusion of the qualifying reserve event.
 Reserve costs incurred by the District will be reimbursed by the Purchaser on a prorated (as the Purchaser’s proportion of PRPO) basis.
 Previously approved e-Tags for subsequent hours shall be adjusted by the Purchaser to remain within 97% of the Purchaser’s forecasted maximum operating capability and 100% of the Purchaser’s forecasted minimum operating capability.

 Non-Compliant Requests: